microsoft/sarif-sdk/docs/multitool-usage.md

 : Compare to previous baseline to identify new Results Sarif.Multitool match-results-forward Current.sarif --previous Baseline.sarif --output-file-path NewBaseline.sarif

+: Export validation config (this can be used to validate and rewrite the default policies) Sarif.Multitool export-validation-config validation.xml

+: Export validation rules metadata
+Sarif.Multitool export-validation-rules ValidationRules.md

 : Extract new Results only from New Baseline Sarif.Multitool query NewBaseline.sarif --expression "BaselineState == 'New'" --output Current.NewResults.sarif